SFDO-Community-Sprints/Data-Integrity-Integrations/README.md

 # Future Contributions (AKA what were you unable to finish at the Sprint)
 Replace with the goals your team would like to continue working on next time.

+Notes for Day 1:
+Identify problems stemming from Data Integrity issues resulting from third-party applications Develop Solutions
+Create a living document of solutions for admins, users and orgs